kontur/fontsampler-wordpress-plugin/readme.txt

 6. This is how you include a Fontsampler in a page or post: Simply add the shortcode for the created Fontsampler to your text

 == Changelog ==

+= 0.1.6 =
+* Implemented workaround for WP core bug preventing file uploads for some users
+* Fixed uninstall script to run without error messages

+= 0.1.5 =
+* Fixed PHP 7 compability issues
+* Fixed issue that failed to apply css changes as a result from a plugin update
+* Forced browsers with spellcheckers and autocorrect to ignore the fontsampler text input

 = 0.1.4 =
 * Updated to allow for more lenient italic detection (now also from Font name)